-Certain diseases can even develop in the dead of winter.
-Chief among these cold weather catastrophes is snow mold, a fungal infection that grows under the extremely low temperatures that Michigan is known for.
-By recognizing snow mold and taking the proper precautions against it, you can keep your lawn healthy throughout the winter and the rest of the year.
+But by recognizing the signs and symptoms of snow mold and taking the proper precautions against it, you can keep your lawn healthy throughout the winter and the rest of the year.

 Gray mold attacks the blades of your grass without causing much damage to the underlying roots.
-Pink mold is more severe, attacking the entire plant and causing harm that is harder to reverse.
+Pink mold is more severe.
+It attacks the entire plant and causes damage that is harder to reverse.

-Both gray and pink snow mold survive the summer as dormant sclerotia, allowing them to resist high temperatures with ease.
-Then when temperatures drop down to winter levels, they begin to spread across your yard.
-They leave circular patches that are the color of straw, which grow larger for as long as the turf remains cool and wet.
+Both can leave circular brown patches (dollar spots) that are straw-colored.
+Each will grow larger for as long as the turf remains cool and wet.
 Inside the patches, the grass will appear matted, and you will notice a colorful fungal growth on top of them.

-For relatively minor snow mold problems, you can usually get rid of the fungus by gently raking the grass in your yard, without alerting us.
-This will eliminate it while causing as little damage as possible to the surrounding environment and leaving your turf free to keep growing.
+For relatively minor snow mold problems, we can usually get rid of the fungus by gently raking the grass in your yard.
+This eliminates the mold while causing as little damage as possible to the surrounding environment, leaving your turf free to keep growing.

 For more severe snow mold problems, Lush Lawn will apply a fungicide to the area.
 Designed to kill the fungus while causing minimal damage to the rest of your turf, these products are most effective if applied in October and November.

-Besides eliminating current infestations, Lush Lawn can also make a snow mold issue less likely to arise in the first place.
+Besides eliminating current infestations, Lush Lawn can also make a snow mold issue less likely to develop in the first place.
 We do this by carefully measuring the amount of nitrogen fertilizer we apply, as excessive nitrogen makes mold more likely to grow.